What Do Those Letters Mean? A Corporate Alphabet Soup

 For these reasons, LLCs have become a favored corporate form for a wide variety of businesses in Texas.
 Only banking- and insurance-related businesses, title companies and certain cemetery services are barred from operating as LLCs.

-At Hendershot, Cowart & Hisey, P.C. ("P.C." means "professional corporation" – a topic for another day), we regularly advise our clients on selecting the corporate form best suited their business needs.
+At Hendershot Cowart, P.C. ("P.C." means "professional corporation" – a topic for another day), we regularly advise our clients on selecting the corporate form best suited their business needs.
 To speak with an experienced Texas corporate attorney, contact us today.